Noise Levels in Crescent Park, Palo Alto, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,076 Crescent Park residents, or 34.7%, live above that level.
 By land area, 39.8% of Crescent Park is above 55 dBA.

 Average noise levels for Crescent Park residents, grouped by direction from the center of Crescent Park.
-Northern Crescent Park carries the highest population-weighted average; Central Crescent Park carries the lowest.
-Just 27% of residents in Central Crescent Park live in blocks above the EPA's 55 dBA threshold, about half the share in Northern Crescent Park.
+The highest population-weighted average is in northeastern Crescent Park; the lowest is in eastern Crescent Park, where just 35% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Crescent Park